Sugar Gliders: General Information and Pet Keeping

-Sugar gliders (or sugar bears) are cute, fluffy creatures, and have been rising in popularity as pets over the last 10-15 years.
+Sugar gliders (or sugar bears) are cute, fluffy creatures that have been rising in popularity as pets over the last 10-15 years.
 Gliders are nocturnal marsupials commonly found in Australia, are on average 9-12 inches long, and weigh only a few ounces.
-Their fur is soft to the touch, and they have a flap of skin that connects their front and hind legs on either side which allows them to "glide" or fly long distances; the skin acts like a parachute to slow their descent as they jump.
+Their fur is soft to the touch, and they have a flap of skin that connects their front and hind legs on either side which allows them to "glide" or fly long distances. these skin flaps acts like a parachute to slow their descent as they jump.
 These pets form close social bonds and are very active when they are kept in a proper habitat.

 What We Will Discuss